neverfap-deluxe/nfd-api/content/general_about/about-next-steps-04.md

 ---

-If you haven't yet already, I highly recommend checking out the <a class="link" href="https://neverfapdeluxe.com/">NeverFap Deluxe Homepage</a>.
+If you haven't yet already had the opportunity, I highly recommend checking out the entirety of the <a class="link" href="https://neverfapdeluxe.com/">NeverFap Deluxe Homepage</a>.

 It explores in great detail what you can expect from NeverFap Deluxe, and it serves as a fantastic introduction into some of the skills you'll be learning from the materials on this website.